 - Empty Containers: The spirit of the alcohol policy strives to permit acceptable, responsible use of alcohol by students of legal age who choose to do so.
 Students are reminded that consistent or excessive use of alcohol, even without contributing to other behavioral problems, is not acceptable.
 In support of this position, collections or displays of empty alcohol containers are not allowed.
 In areas not authorized for consumption, empty alcohol containers are considered possession and will be subject to the student conduct process.
 Therefore, empty containers are only allowed in the possession of those residents 21 years or older.

-- First Year Area: No alcohol is permitted in any of the first-year residence halls, even if a resident is of the legal drinking age.
-“First year residence hall” is defined as any residence hall primarily housing first year students.
+- First Year Area (and South Hall): No alcohol is permitted in any of the buildings located in the Quad (North, South, East, Homer, and Nickerson), even if a resident is of the legal drinking age.
+“First year area” is defined as any residence hall primarily housing first year students.
 Containers that could reasonably be expected to contain alcohol, such as kegs, common sources of alcohol or alcohol bottles or cans, are not permitted, even if empty.

 - Paraphernalia + Art: In the event that a resident wishes to use any form of prohibited paraphernalia, including empty alcohol containers, as any part of art making this must be discussed in advance with a Residence Life professional staff member for that facility.
 Approval must be given in writing before it is appropriate to collect these materials, and the resident must be able to demonstrate that this is a legitimate artistic response to a defined classroom or studio assignment.
 It is likely that the Residence Life professional staff member will help the resident determine an alternative space outside of their room to secure and hold these items for the duration of the assignment.

 - Students of legal drinking age may possess and consume alcohol subject to other guidelines contained herein.
 Alcohol may only be consumed within the private room, apartment, suite or loft of the student who is of legal drinking age.
-Alcohol may not be consumed in any lounges, hallways, or other areas accessible to all residents of the building.
+All students residing together must be over the age of 21 in order for alcohol to be stored in common areas of the room/apartment/suite.
+If one or more of the students residing in the room/apartment/suite is under the legal drinking age, alcohol can only be stored and consumed exclusively in the private living space of the student over 21.
+Additionally, alcohol may not be consumed in any lounges, hallways, or other areas accessible to all residents of the building.

 - No alcohol may be sold in a residence hall at any time.